-The following map reveals the property is currently zoned Business (B-3) and Residential (R-1A, R-3, and R-3A).
+The following map reveals the property is currently zoned Business (B-2), Planned Development District with underlying Business, Residential R-3 Apartment District, and Agriculture.
 The property within the district is consistent with the comprehensive plan, building codes and municipal ordinances.